Acquiring an apartment building requires the ability to source and analyze the right kind of opportunities.

 We source on and off-market deals through a variety of channels, including property owners, brokers, financial institutions, capital advisors, onsite management, among others.
 Through these relationships and channels we are able to maintain a healthy pipeline of multifamily deal flow.

 When we identify an investment opportunity, we conduct a basic analysis to determine if the deal warrants further investigation.
 At this early stage of due diligence, we review the local market, demographics and competition and prepare a budget and pro forma to determine the upside potential from applying appropriate value-add improvements.

 The acquisition of an asset is only the beginning of the value-add process.
 The real work begins with the implementation of the redevelopment plan.

 Each asset that we acquire is unique and requires us to analyze various redevelopment options.
-We take into account the appearance, brand integrity, desired tenant mix, asset preservation and market conditions to develop a plan that ensures the expenditures are asset specific and provides the biggest impact towards achieving our desired returns.
+We take into account the appearance, brand integrity, desired tenant mix, asset preservation and market conditions to develop a plan that is asset-specific and provides the biggest impact towards achieving our desired returns.